8. Prediction Intervals for Data Streams#

 • The ground truth and predictions can be omitted by setting the plot_truth and plot_predictions parameters to False.

-We have to set ``optimise`` to ``Flase`` to avoid subscribing problems
+We have to set ``optimise`` to ``False`` to avoid subscribing problems.

 [8]: